Location: Bayard Cutting Arboretum, Great River, Long Island, NY

 Cost Components and Proposal

-- Labor/Fee for Services Rendered: Pre-program visits to program site to map trails and invitations based on age group and number of participants.
-This occurs for every walk.
+- Labor/Fee for Services Rendered: Pre-program visit to program site to map trails and design age-appropriate invitations for your group’s number of participants. $100 required pre-walk.

-- Cost of any Subcontractors: based on number of participants; if participant enrollment exceeds 20, even with “1 teacher or parent to 5 students” support from the schools, one additional forest therapy guide is required to consistently meet safety and quality standards.
-Groups larger than 40 are not recommended.
+- Cost of any Subcontractors: based on number of participants; if participant enrollment exceeds 20, even with a “1 teacher/parent to 5 students” ratio, additional forest therapy guides are required to consistently meet safety and quality standards.
+The program can accommodate up to 60 children per walk for a total of 3 certified guides. $250/certified guide.

 |FEE FOR SVC